axtgr/outmatch/README.md

 outmatch('foo/bar')('foo///bar') //=> true
 ```

-It's important to remember to always use forward slashes `/` and not backslashes `\` as separators in _patterns_ because outmatch uses backslashes for character escaping.
-However, by default, forward slashes in patterns will match both forward and backslashes in sample strings:
+While most operating systems use forward slashes `/` as file path separators, Windows uses backslashes `\`.
+It's important to remember to always use forward slashes `/` and not backslashes `\` as separators in _patterns_ because outmatch uses the latter for character escaping.
+By default, both forward and backslashes in sample strings will be matched:

 ```js
 const isMatch = outmatch('foo/bar')